lzq4047/postcss-flex-expand/README.md

 # postcss-flex-expland
-Postcss plugin than explands flex to flex-grow,flex-shrink,flex-basis
+Postcss plugin that explands flex to flex-grow,flex-shrink,flex-basis